-- 1 Consistent with North Druid Hills at Briarcliff Report, dated 2006. - 2 Will require additional right-of-way and may have constructability limitations. - 3 Consistent with Briarcliff Road Corridor Study, dated 2006. - 4 Improvement not recommended, inconsistent with character of surrounding area. - 5 Recommendations improve intersection operation, but not to level of service standard.
+- Consistent with North Druid Hills at Briarcliff Report, dated 2006. - Will require additional right-of-way and may have constructability limitations. - Consistent with Briarcliff Road Corridor Study, dated 2006. - Improvement not recommended, inconsistent with character of surrounding area. - Recommendations improve intersection operation, but not to level of service standard.
 Improvements noted are the maximum that are deemed practical.
-These improvements aid in vehicular movement but may have major impacts on adjacent property and pedestrian/bicyclist safety. - 6 Intersection reconfiguration currently in design by DeKalb County.
+These improvements aid in vehicular movement but may have major impacts on adjacent property and pedestrian/bicyclist safety. - Intersection reconfiguration currently in design by DeKalb County. - Improvement not recommended, not needed in the projected 2013 "Build" Conditions due to proposed Healthgate Drive connection to North Decatur Road.